bitshares/bitshares.github.io-old/_technologies/zh/user-issued-assets.md

 ---
 permalink: /zh/technology/user-issued-assets/
 title: User-Issued Assets
-subtitle: Issue stocks, bonds, or other tokens while being compatible with KYC and AML regulations
+subtitle: Regulation-compatible cryptoasset issuance
 image: ../images/frontpage/icon-asset-ident.svg
-priority: 5
+priority: 7
 summary: >
-    The BitShares platform provides a feature known as "user-issued assets", designed to help facilitate profitable business models for certain types of services that integrate with the platform.
-The term user-issued asset refers to a type of custom token registered on the platform, and which users can hold and trade while obeying certain specified restrictions.
-The creator of such an asset gets to publically name, describe, and distribute its tokens as desired.
-In addition, the issuer can specify certain custom requirements for the asset: such as allowing only an approved whitelist of user accounts to hold the tokens, or requiring users to pay certain fees when transferring or trading the tokens.
+    The BitShares platform provides a feature known as "user-issued assets" to help facilitate profitable business models for certain types of services.
+The term refers to a type of custom token registered on the platform, which users can hold and trade within certain restrictions.
+The creator of such an asset publically names, describes, and distributes its tokens, and can specify customized requirements, such as an approved whitelist of accounts permitted to hold the tokens, or the associated trading and transfer fees.
 ---
 BitShares allows individuals and companies to issue their own tokens for anything they can imagine.
 Common use cases
-are:
+include:

 * TOC
 {:toc}

-The potential use case for user issued assets is innumerable and the regulations that apply to each kind of token vary widely and are often different in every jurisdiction.
-BitShares provides the tools that allow you to remain compliant with all of the regulations while issuing your assets.
+The potential use cases for user-issued assets are innumerable, and the regulations that apply to each kind of token vary widely, and are often different in every jurisdiction.
+BitShares provides the tools to allow issuers to remain compliant with all applicable regulations when issuing assets.

-Sometimes an example is the easiest way to explain a feature.
+Following are a few example use cases for user-issued assets.

 ## Deposit Receipts

 Banks are simply companies that maintain a database of customer account balances and facilitate the transfer of these assets among their depositors.
-Companies like Dwolla and Paypal are essentially issuing deposit receipts and then offering cheaper transfers among their users than between banks.
+Companies like Dwolla and Paypal essentially issue deposit receipts, and then offer cheaper transfers among their users than between banks.
 With BitShares, it is now possible to move these internal databases onto the blockchain where the deposits can be used with other smart contracts such as the internal markets, escrow, or bonds.

-After talking to many different banks and exchanges we have learned a lot about what the law requires of those who wish to issue deposit receipts.
+In talking to many different banks and exchanges, we have learned a lot about what the law requires of those who wish to issue deposit receipts.

 ### 1. Know Your Customer